sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

    *  Filters:
       * Reporting Category: RB, RI, RA, RF, RH, RD, RP, RT, RW
       * County Name: San Francisco
-The abbreviations of the Reporting Catergories represents Race and are as such (details of the Reporting Catgories can be found [here](https://www.cde.ca.gov/ds/ad/fsacgr.asp):
+The abbreviations of the Reporting Catergories represents Race and are as such:
 * RB = African American
 * RI = American Indian or Alaska Native
 * RA = Asian